avine/bem-flex-grid/README.md

 **[B]** Breakpoint: `xl-`, `lg-`, `sm-`, `xs-` or none.

-To disable the grid system for the current `.bfg` block only use `.bfg--disabled` modifier.
+To disable the grid system for the current `.bfg` block only, use `.bfg--disabled` modifier.

-To disable the grid system for the current `.bfg` block and its chained or nested `.bfg` blocks use `.bfg--disabled-all` modifier.
+To disable the grid system for the current `.bfg` block and its chained or nested `.bfg` blocks, use `.bfg--disabled-all` modifier.

 ```html
 <div class="bfg bfg--disabled">...</div>